SamuraJey/awg-meshconf/README.md

 ## Learn by an Example

 Usages are dull and boring.
 Let's see a real-life example of how this tool can be used.
-This section will demonstrate how to create a simple mesh network with four nodes using wg-meshconf.
+This section will demonstrate how to create a simple mesh network with four nodes using awg-meshconf.

 For this example, suppose you have four servers as shown below.
 These servers can reach each other via the `Endpoint` address.
 For instance, server `tokyo1` can ping server `shanghai1` with the address `shanghai1.com`.